Loading

 The smell of die-hard pit sweat wafted over the punters, combined with the occasional hit of someone’s rancid, latest vape juice flavour.

-Fuck, I needed a drink, stat.
+Fuck, I need a drink.
+Now.

 Foals is the band for me that never gets old.
 I’ve been a fan from the start; around when their “What Went Down” album was released.

-He even had the entirety of the crowd down on the knee to experience “Inhaler”; a level I would imagine most haven’t experienced before, both physically and emotionally.
+He even had the entirety of the crowd down on the knee to experience “Inhaler”.
+A level I would imagine most haven’t experienced before, both physically and emotionally.

 Put simply, they slayed.